jameshfisher/jameshfisher.com/_posts/2017-01-04-c-bitfields.md

 ---
-title: "What are 'bitfields' in C?"
+title: What are 'bitfields' in C?
+tags:
+  - c
+  - programming
+  - data-structures
+taggedAt: '2024-03-26'
 ---

 I've previously written that "Struct fields have a fixed byte offset".
 This is not actually true, because of a feature called _bitfields_.
 They allow us to do bit packing, but without all the bitwise operators, with greater safety, and greater clarity.
 The cost is some language complexity.